igilfillan/pension-tracker/README.md

 ---

 ## Accessibility Issues Addressed
 After our discussion where we talked about accessibility and how to achieve it, I thought it might be interesting to introduce some ways to make the UI more accessible for both screen readers and keyboard users.
+I ran Lighthouse in dev tools and it was 100 Accessible.

 ### Skip Links